tomas-stefano/infinity_test/Readme.markdown

     infinity_test --test-unit --rubies=1.8.7,jruby,ree,1.9.2

-If you like to add cucumber too:

-    infinity_test --rspec --rubies=1.8.7,jruby,1.9.2  --cucumber

-    infinity_test --test-unit --rubies=1.8.7,jruby,1.9.2  --cucumber

-<b>And you are ready to Test with all ruby versions your Rspec or Test::Unit Suite and Cucumber Suite with Autotest-like Behavior.</b>
+<b>And you are ready to Test with all ruby versions your Rspec or Test::Unit Suite with Autotest-like Behavior.</b>

 ## Configuration file